ashiquebzq/Image-Tool-Using-ASP-.NET-Core/README.md

 # Image Tool using ASP .NET Core

-An offline hostable image tool using ASP.NET Core for basic image tasks.
+An offline hostable image tool using ASP.NET Core for basic image tasks like compression,resize or convert.
 Keep your personal and important files safe by avoiding uploads to online tools.

 ## Used Libraries :